-1. Correction of Informalities (Draftsman's objections on PTO-948).
-In order to correct any informalities in the drawings, applicant MUST file new drawings with the changes incorporated herein.
-The art unit number, serial number and number of drawing sheets should be written on the reverse side of the drawings.
-Applicant may delay filing of the new drawings until receipt of the "Notice of Allowability" (PTOL-37).
-If delayed, the new drawings MUST be filed within the THREE MONTH shortened statutory period set for response in the "Notice of Allowability" (PTOL-37).
-Extensions of time may be obtained under the provisions of 37 CFR 1.136(a).
-The drawings should be filed as a separate paper with a transmittal letter addressed to the Official Draftsman.
+1. Correction of Informalities -- 37 CFR 1.85; 1097 OG 36

+New formal drawings must be filed with the changes incorporated therein.
+The artunit number, application number (including series code) and nmber of drawing sheets should be written on the reverse side of the drawings.
+Applicant may delay filing of the new drawings until after receipt of the "Notice of Allowability" (PTOL-37).
+If delayed, the new drawing MUST be filed within the THREE MONTH shortened statutory period set for response in the "Notice of Allowability" (PTOL-37) to avoid extension of time fees.
+Extensions of time may be obtained under the provisions of 37 CFR 1.136(a) for filing the corrected drawings (but not for the payment of the issue fee).
+The drawing should be filed as a separate paper with a transmittal letter addressed to the Official Draftsperson.

-Corrections other than Informalities Noted by the Draftsman on the PTO-948.
+Corrections other than Informalities Noted by Draftsperson on form PTO-948.

-All changes to the drawings, other than informalities noted by the draftsman, MUST be made in the same manner as above except that, normally, a red ink sketch of the changes to be incorporated into the new drawings MUST be approved by the examiner before the application will be allowed.
-No changes will be permitted to be made, other than correction of informalities, unless the examiner has approved the proposed changes.
+All changes to the drawings, other than informalities noted by the Draftsperson, MUST be made in the same manner as above except that, normally, a highlighted (preferably red ink) sketch of the changes to be incorporated into the new drawings MUST be approved by the Examiner before the application will be allowed.
+No changes will be permitted to be made, other than correction of informalities, unless the Examiner has approved the proposed changes.

-3. Timing of Corrections
+Timing of Corrections

-Applicant is encouraged to correct drawings upon an indication of allowable subject matter.
-However, applicant is required to submit acceptable corrected drawings within the three month shortened statutory period set in the "Notice of Allowability" PTOL-37).
-Within that three month period, two weeks should be allowed for review by the Office of the correction.
-If a correction is determined to be unacceptable by the Office, applicant must arrange to have an acceptable correction re-submitted within the original three month period to avoid the necessity of obtaining an extension of time and of paying the extension fee.
+Applicant is required to submit acceptable corrected drawings within the THREE MONTH shortened statutory period set in the "Notice of Allowability" (PTO>L<-37).
+Within that

+THREE MONTH period, TWO WEEKS should be allowed for review of the new drawings by the Office.
+If a correction is determined to be unacceptable by the Office, applicant must arrange to have an acceptable correction re-submitted within the original THREE MONTH period to avoid the necessity of obtaining an extension of time with extension fees.
 Therefore, applicant should file corrected drawings as soon as possible.